 Related post: How to survive the first few days home with a newborn

 I wanted to leave you with a bit of encouragement and acknowledgment for what you are doing.
 I hope this information was helpful.
-I would love to hear about your experience with your first 6 weeks of breastfeeding below!
+I would love to hear about your experience with your first 6 weeks of breastfeeding in the comment section.

 Are you still nervous about breastfeeding?